 For the Fish

-- Preheat an indoor or outdoor grill over medium high heat.
+- Preheat an indoor or outdoor grill or cast iron skillet over medium high heat.

 - Drizzle the cod dish with a touch of olive oil and season it with salt, pepper and red pepper flakes.